devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 # Thinking Declaratively

 ## Introduction
-If you come from the native mobile world and _imperative_ frameworks like [IOS (Apple 2010)](https://developer.apple.com/ios/) and [Android (Google LLC 2008)](https://developer.android.com/), developing with [Flutter (Flutter Dev Team 2018)](https://flutter.dev/) can take while to get used to.
+If you come from the native mobile world and _imperative_ frameworks like IOS [[@appleIOSSDK2010]](https://developer.apple.com/ios/) and Android [[@googlellcAndroidSDK2008]](https://developer.android.com/), developing with Flutter [[@flutterdevteamFlutterFramework2018]](https://flutter.dev/) can take while to get used to.
 Flutter, other then those frameworks mentioned above, is a _declarative_ Framework.
-This section will teach you how to think about developing apps declaratively and one of the most important concepts of Flutter: [_state_ (Flutter Dev Team 2019a)](https://flutter.dev/docs/development/data-and-backend/state-mgmt).
+This section will teach you how to think about developing apps declaratively and one of the most important concepts of Flutter: _state_ [[@flutterdevteamFlutterState2019]](https://flutter.dev/docs/development/data-and-backend/state-mgmt).

 ## Declarative Programming vs Imperative Programming
 But what exactly is the difference between _declarative_ and _imperative_?
 I will try to explain this using a metaphor: For a second, let's think of programming as _talking_ to the underlying framework.
 In this context, an imperative approach is telling the framework **exactly** what you want it to do.
 "Imperium" (Latin) means "to command".
 A declarative approach, on the other hand, would be describing to the framework what kind of result you want to get and letting the framework decide on how to achieve that result.
-"Declaro" (Latin) means "to explain" (Bezerra 2018; Flutter Dev Team 2019a; 2019c).
+"Declaro" (Latin) means "to explain" [@flutterdevteamFlutterFramework2018; @flutterdevteamFlutterState2019; @flutterdevteamIntroductionDeclarativeUI2019; @bezerraDeclarativeProgramming2018].
 Let's look at an example:

 ```dart
 List numbers = [1,2,3,4,5]